-Irrespective of the national BCF submission timetable, the Leicestershire BCF plan and pooled budget is fully refreshed and aligned annually in Q3/Q4 so that it maintains alignment with the medium term financial plan of LCC, departmental budget setting for ASC, and the operational plan and financial plans of both CCGs including QIPP assumptions.
+The Leicestershire BCF plan and pooled budget is fully refreshed and aligned annually in Q3/Q4 so that it maintains alignment with the medium-term financial plan of LCC, departmental budget setting for ASC, and the operational plan and financial plans of both CCGs including QIPP assumptions.
+Planning for 2021/22 has already commenced.